Astorcamon/.github/.github/ISSUE_TEMPLATE/doubts_and_questions.md

 ---

-We are glad to know about your interest in our projects and will response to the doubts you may have ASAP, but before of all, please, follow these suggestions:
+We are glad to know about your interest in our projects and will response to the doubts you may have ASAP.
 Note that if the question is applicable, might take a while to be answered, so have patient.
 Before of all, please, follow these suggestions: